hed-standard/hed-examples/docs/source/FileRemodelingTools.md

 The following shows how the `run_remodel_backup` program can be called from a Python program or a Jupyter notebook.
-The command-line arguments are given a list instead of on the command line.
+The command-line arguments are given in a list instead of on the command line.

 (remodel-backup-jupyter-anchor)=
 ````{admonition} Example Jupyter notebook to run backup.